Subscribe to our mailing list. Be the first to know about new tours, events and news.

-One of the most recognised names in the game of golf, Pinehurst is a bucket-list destination with over 8 golf courses onsite and over 25 in the region.
+One of the most recognised names in the game of golf, Pinehurst is a bucket-list destination with over eight golf courses onsite and over twenty-five in the vicinity.
 With multiple accommodation options throughout the resort, you will find hotels, inns, condos and private villas.
-Ideal for romantic getaways, corporate events, groups of friends or families, Pinehurst Resort boasts one of America’s best Golf Academy’s, the famed No. 2 and No.4 golf courses, with 6 other championship golf courses.
+Ideal for romantic getaways, corporate events, groups of friends or families, Pinehurst Resort boasts one of America’s Best Golf Academy’s, the famed No. 2 and No. 4 golf courses, with 6 other championship golf courses including No. 8.
 Such a strong resort setup that ideally accommodates golfers is found at Pinehurst in North Carolina, considered by some as the golf capital of the world.

 Pinehurst No. 1